JOTAMUNOZ/Getting-and-Cleaning-Data-Assigment/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variablefor each activity and each subject.

--TidyDataSet.txt: It is the product of do the five steps.
+- TidyDataSet.txt: It is the product of do the five steps.
 It is a table with 180 rowns and 89 columns.